The Blacksmith of Bridge Street

 From all accounts Johan had a happy childhood.
 He was born in 1874 in Tampere, in southern Finland.
 During his early years he received love, affection and caring from both parents.
 A tragic turn of events changed his life forever.
 His mother died.
 He was devastated.
 His father was a handsome, energetic man who before long began to seek a new companion.
 The step-mother was not very understanding toward the young lad and he would often find the cupboards locked.
 Unable to satisfy his appetite, he decided he could not live this way and made a decision to run away!
 He was twelve years old.

-From the stories told over the years, he made his way to St. Petersburg, Russia, where as a slender fellow, with nimble finger he worked in a woolen mill, his dexterity and size being an asset.
-This however, would not last.
+From the stories told over the years, he made his way to St. Petersburg, Russia, as a slender fellow, with nimble fingers he worked in a woolen mill, his dexterity and size being an asset.
+This work, however, would not last.
 It was time to move on.
 His adventurous spirit took him to far-away places.
-During his travels he learned to be a blacksmith, a trade that would serve him well later in life.
+During his travels, he learned to be a blacksmith, a trade that would serve him well later in life.
 He made his way to the open seas and for several years he was a merchant marine who sailed the Seven Seas.

 In 1903 he married young Ida Susanna Karhu, born in the early spring of 1886 in Isokyro, Finland.
-She had immigrated in 1896 landing at Ellis Island with her mother, Sanna, brother, Jaako and sister, Lisa Whilemena and were living in Ashtabula where the father had already established a home for them.
+She had immigrated in 1896 landing at Ellis Island with her mother, Sanna, brother Jacko and his sister, Lisa Whilemena and were living in Ashtabula where the father had already established a home for them.

 The family lived above the shop.
 About a mile outside of town they also had a small farm.
 For many years the Lindell family thrived.